Education Figures

 SOURCE: U.S. Census Bureau, Current Population Survey, School Enrollment Supplement.

 NOTE: Data relate to the labor force and enrollment status of persons ages 16–19 in the civilian noninstitutionalized population during an "average" week of the school year.
 The percentages represent an average based on responses to the survey questions for the months that youth are usually in school (January through May and September through December).
 Results are based on 9 months of data.
 School refers to both high school and college.
 Data on race and Hispanic origin are collected separately.
 Persons of Hispanic origin may be of any race.
-Data reflect the impact of the COVID-19 pandemic and efforts to contain it.

 SOURCE: Bureau of Labor Statistics, Current Population Survey.

 NOTE: Enrollment in college as of October of each year for individuals ages 16–24 who had completed high school earlier in the calendar year.
 High school completers include recipients of a General Educational Development (GED) or other high school equivalency credential.
 Data were revised since previous publication in America's Children.
 Due to some short-term data fluctuations associated with small sample sizes, moving averages are used to produce more stable estimates for the race and Hispanic origin data.
 A 3-year moving average is the weighted average of the estimates for the year prior to the reported year, the reported year, and the following year.
-For 2020, a 2-year moving average is used, reflecting an average of the 2019 and 2020 estimates.
+For 2021, a 2-year moving average is used, reflecting an average of the 2020 and 2021 estimates.
 For Asian, non-Hispanic completers, the moving average for 2003 reflects an average of 2003 and 2004.
 Beginning in 2003, those in a given racial category represent those reporting only that race.
 Data from 2003 onward are not directly comparable with data from earlier years.
 Data on race and Hispanic origin are collected separately and combined for reporting according to the 1997 U.S. Office of Management and Budget standards for data on race and ethnicity.
 Persons of Hispanic origin may be of any race.

 SOURCE: U.S. Census Bureau, Current Population Survey, School Enrollment Supplement.